mattrussell2/gradescope-autograder/README.md

 * The Docker container is fired up on `aws` - again, note that with either method you use above, a Docker container is still used.
 * The script located at `bin/run_autograder` is run.
 This script (basically):
 * * Runs `git pull` to get the most recent version of your autograding tests.
-* * Copies files related to the assignment's autograder.
+* * Copies files related to the assignment's autograder to `/autograder/` - the default working directory for all of Gradescope's autograders.
-* * Runs our autograding framework [details below].
+* * Runs `autograde.py` - our autograding framework [details below].
-* * Saves the results at `/autograder/results/results.json` in a form readable by Gradescope.
+* * Runs `make_gradescope_results.py`, which parses the results files and saves the results at `/autograder/results/results.json` in a form readable by Gradescope.

 **Note!
 The assignment name for an assignment in the course repository must be the same as the assignment name on Gradescope.
 An environment variable $ASSIGNMENT_TITLE is provided to our script, and this (along with the paths you specified earlier) is used to find the autograder files.
 If the names don't match, there will be issues.**